 The Sleep in the Intensive Care Unit: Lowering Elements of Noise in the Critical Care Environment (SILENCE) research programme is funded by a feasibility study grant awarded by the NIHR Research for Patient Benefit scheme, and is sponsored by the University of Oxford.
-Final results are expected late summer 2017.
+Final results are expected late 2018.

 The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme is funded by a grant awarded by the NIHR Research for Patient Benefit scheme.